Find Cheap Auto Insurance Quotes in Your Area

 - Driving history: If you've been in an accident or received a speeding ticket, insurers will consider you a more high-risk driver and charge you accordingly.

-- Credit history: Unless you live in California, Massachusetts or Hawaii, a lower credit score may increase your car insurance rates.
+- Credit history: Unless you live in one of the few states that have made it illegal to factor credit into rates, a lower credit score may increase your car insurance premiums.

 - ZIP code: If you move to a neighborhood with higher rates of theft and vandalism, then insurers will charge you higher premiums to account for the increased risk of damage or theft.

-Be sure to shop around before purchasing a policy.
-Every insurance company calculates differently, and some insurance companies will emphasize one of these factors more heavily than others.
-We recommend reassessing your insurer every few years to secure the best rate.
+Be sure to shop for cheap car insurance quotes before purchasing a policy.
+Every insurance company calculates rates differently, and some insurance companies will emphasize different factors more heavily than others.
+We recommend reassessing your insurer every year to get the best rate.

-How to get your car insurance down as a 25-year-old driver
+How to get cheaper car insurance as a 25-year-old driver